As California’s water challenges mount, Metropolitan Water District recognizes that it will take unprecedented solutions to drive us forward.

 The Innovative Conservation Program (ICP) provides direct grant funding, in partnership with other agencies, for studies of new conservation and water efficiency technologies.
 The program has funded research into: a hydrogel that cuts the water needs of grass, rainwater harvesting, irrigation systems, a special sand that holds water around a plant’s roots to cut watering needs, and myriad other technologies.

-The Foundational Actions Funding Program promotes innovative technical advances that will help prepare the region for future water supply uncertainties.
+The Innovative Supplies Funding Program promotes innovative technical advances that will help prepare the region for future water supply uncertainties.
 The program funds studies and pilot projects that reduce obstacles to the future production of recycled water, seawater desalination, groundwater recovery and local stormwater.